EGI-Federation/documentation/content/en/users/compute/cloud-compute/automate/_index.md

 ##### Deploy

-Follow [instructions for out of band authentication](#out-of-band-authentication) to set your environment and deploy by running `pulumi up`:
+Follow [instructions for out of band authentication](#out-of-band-authentication) to set your environment variables.
+The next step is to run `pulumi login` which by default requires an account on the Pulumi Cloud.
+For the sake of this example, we suggest using `pulumi login file://.` instead.
+Then you are ready to run `pulumi up`:

 ```shell
 $ pulumi up